Wednesday, July 24, 2013

 Now there are a lot of characters in the narrative, both on the ground and off, but Block does a pretty good job of juggling all the strands so the reader never gets lost at any time.
 Inevitably, some end up as little more than sketch drawings rather than fully fleshed-out people, but the two main survivors, Berry and Crandall, make an interesting pair and display honest (rather than 'Hollywood') emotions throughout the crisis so that the reader can really get behind them every step of the way.
 And then there's Lt.
 Peter Matos, the Navy pilot who made the error that caused all this trouble.
 A career soldier who suddenly realizes his commander is certifiable, on the one hand he's unable to completely break rank and do the right thing, but neither is he prepared to sell his soul to the devil.
 At least not completely.
 Despite being only a minor player in the story, his journey turns out to be one of the narrative's more engrossing sub-plots.

 But let's hear it for the bad guys, who collectively make the book far more memorable than it might otherwise have been.
 They really are a gallery of mad bastards.
-Sorry, but there it is.
 Are they realistic?
 Well, not really.
 But are they entertaining to read?
 Oh, most definitely.
 First, you've got the Navy commander, Sloan, who just gets nuttier and nuttier as the book progresses.
 You do wonder if he's ever had to deal with an emergency situation before, because as soon as this one gets underway he just loses it entirely.
 Everything, and I mean everything, suddenly boils down to how he can save his career.
 And it doesn't matter how many people have to die - including his own men - in order for that to be achieved.

 Then there are the two maniacs on the ground: Johnson, the chairman of the airline itself, and Metz, an insurance representative there to cover his firm's ass.
 They're just as bad as Sloan, maybe even worse, as they can't even use the old standby 'national security' as an excuse for their behaviour.
 All they care about are their profit margins.
 But they're also so over-the-top that it's hard not to rejoice in their evilness.
 I like to think Block knew full well he was pushing the bounds of reality in this one, so he just went for broke with these two.
-I mean, it can't be a coincidence that they happen to get some of the best (ie. funniest) lines in the book.
-There's this, for example:
+I mean, it can't be a coincidence that they happen to get some of the best lines in the book.
+For example:

 Metz slumped forward in his chair.
 'Good God!
 Why didn't you tell me all this?'